Guildhall, Barnstaple: The Main Chamber

 The Chamber still retains may of its features from the time it served as a courtroom having a bench for the Justices' at its South side together with similar side-benches and two square mobile boxes on rollers for the accused and witnesses.
 Above the side benches are short galleries for ladies and the grand jury while at the North side is located tiered seating for the general public.
 In front of the bench is a large table for the clerk and lawyers.

 The Chamber was the meeting place of the historic Borough of Barnstaple.
-Not used as a courtroom since the 1960s, the Chamber ceased to be the local seat of government as well when North Devon Council was formed in 1974.
-However, the Chamber continues to serve as the meeting room for Barnstaple Town Council and here take place the annual Mayor Making Ceremony and the Fair Proclamation.
+The council moved its main offices to Castle House in the grounds of Barnstaple Castle in 1927.
+A new civic centre on North Walk was built in 1969 which included council offices, a council chamber and a courthouse, after which the chamber at the Guildhall was only used for occasional ceremonial council meetings.
+The Chamber continues to serve as the meeting room for Barnstaple Town Council and here take place the annual Mayor Making Ceremony and the Fair Proclamation.

 On the walls of the Chamber are displayed portraits of former Mayors of Barnstaple and various other local dignitaries including local benefactor William Frederick Rock and Barnstaple-born John Gay, author of The Beggar's Opera.
 Some of these were painted by the noted artist Thomas Hudson and a number were restored with funding from the National Lottery.